8 Foods High in Iodine

 Cons: Iodine content can vary widely depending on the type and source of seaweed.
 Eating large amounts regularly can lead to excessive iodine intake, which may disrupt thyroid function, especially in people with existing thyroid conditions.

 Safe intake: Small servings a few times per week are generally sufficient to get the benefits without overdoing it.
+Here are a few tips to add seaweed to the diet:

 Individuals with thyroid disorders or those taking thyroid medication should consult a healthcare provider before adding seaweed to their regular diet.